 Negligence Claims - If the tenant commits an act that causes accidental damage to the rental unit, to other portions of the rental property, or to a neighbor's property, renters insurance may cover the cost of repair or replacement.

 Approximately one third of renters carry insurance.
-The rest do not, placing themselves at considerable potential financial risk.
+The rest do not, potentially placing themselves at considerable potential financial risk.

-A landlord's policy typically applies to the physical structure of the building and to any common areas, but does not cover a tenant's property or injuries which occur within rental units as a result of tenants' negligence.
-This means that the landlord may be insured if a pipe breaks or a sewer backs up, or if the building burns down, for any damage to the building or to property owned by the landlord, but coverage will not ordinarily extend to any property belonging to tenants property that is also damaged or destroyed.
+A landlord's policy typically applies to the physical structure of the building and to any common areas, but does not cover a tenant's property or injuries that occur within rental units as a result of a tenant's negligence.
+This means that if a pipe breaks or a sewer backs up, or if the building burns down, the landlord may be insured for any damage to the building or to property owned by the landlord, but coverage will not ordinarily extend to any property belonging to tenants property that is also damaged or destroyed.
 A landlord's policy also won't cover injuries caused by a tenant's pets.

 While it is possible that a parent's homeowner's insurance policy will cover the property of a student who lives in a college dormitory, students should check their parents' policy language before assuming that their property will be covered.
 Even where coverage is available to a student through a parent's insurance policy, the coverage will rarely extend to off-campus housing.

 If you are a renter, take a look at your property and ask yourself how much it would cost to replace it, in the event it was lost, destroyed, or stolen.
-That will give you an idea of the amount of renters' insurance you should carry.
+That will give you an idea of the amount of renters insurance that you should carry.

 If you contact an insurance agency about renters coverage, based upon the estimated value of your property, you will likely be surprised at how affordable the coverage will be.
 Be sure to inform the insurance agency of any pets that you will have in your household when obtaining the quote.